serrasinem/FASTDial/Installation.md

 ## Telegram Installation Guide

 1- Create a telegram bot and obtain a BotUsername and BotToken.
 2- Fill the paths by replacing ""workspacePath"" in resources/telegram.properties file depending on your project folder.
 3- Fill telegramBotUsername and telegramBotToken in telegram.properties with the obtained username and token.
 4- Build FastDial using build.gradle.
 5- Run the telegram bot using gradle application: gradle run
 6- If you do not want to use gradle: run /FASTDial/src/fastdial/interfaces/telegram/RegisterBot.java as java application
+7- In the telegram chat, add your bot and start a new dialogue using "/start" for English and "/start Italian" for Italian

 ## Service Installation Guide